On shrinking targets and self-returning points: Introduction

 Statement \eqref{bos2} corresponds to the case $\alpha>1$ and enables us to get rid of the $x$-dependence of the radii by decreasing the shrinking rate slightly.
-As a consequence we have: For any $\beta<1$ and any $\kappa>0$ we have that
+As a consequence, for any $\beta<1$ and any $\kappa>0$, we have that

 Boshernitzan's result is surprisingly strong given its level of generality.
 Since then much work has been done on the topic of self-returning points.
 However, it appears that even with much stronger assumptions on the system, few improvements of Boshernitzans rate of $n^{\frac{1}{\alpha}}$ have been obtained.
+As far as we know, the only improvements were obtained by Pawelec \cite[Theorem~3.1]{Paw2017}; Chang, Wu and Wu \cite{Chang}; Baker and Farmer \cite{Baker}; and recently by Hussein, Li, Simmons and Wang \cite{Husseinetal}.

-To the knowledge of the authors the only improvement was obtained by Pawelec in \cite[Theorem~3.1]{Paw2017} who proved that Boshernitzan's rate can be improved by a factor $(\log\log n)^{\frac{1}{\alpha}}$ under the assumption of exponential mixing as well as a regularity assumption on the invariant measure which is related to the value of $\alpha$.
+Pawelec proved that Boshernitzan's rate can be improved by a factor $(\log\log n)^{\frac{1}{\alpha}}$ under the assumption of exponential mixing as well as a regularity assumption on the invariant measure which is related to the value of $\alpha$.

+Chang, Wu and Wu as well as Baker and Farmer obtained improvements to Boshernitzan's result for self-similar sets.
+Hussein, Li, Simmons and Wang obtained a dichotomy result for some expanding conformal systems, including piecewise expanding maps with an absolutely continuous invariant measure.
+For such piecewise expanding maps, their result is that $\mu(\Rio(r_n)) = 1$ if and only if $\sum r_n = \infty$, and otherwise $\mu (\Rio (r_n)) = 0$.

 A different perspective on the Boshernitzan result is given through the strong connection between the speed with which a typical point returns close to itself, and the local property of the measure.
 Let